feaser/canflasherblt/docs/gettingstarted.md

 ## Start the firmware update

-To try out a firmware update using the CanFlasherBLT board, connect it to the CAN bus.
+To try out a firmware update using the CanFlasherBLT device, connect it to the CAN bus.
 This assumes the presence of another CAN node that runs the OpenBLT bootloader and on which you would like to perform a firmware update.

 The Olimexino STM32F3 board features an on-board CAN transceiver.
-This means all you have to do is connect the CAN-HI and CAN-LO connector pins on the board to your CAN bus:
+All you have to do is connect the CAN-HI and CAN-LO connector pins on the board to your CAN bus:

 ![](images/board_can_pins.png)